-ORX News digest of the month 2018
+ORX News digests of the Month: Q1 2018

-- 6 April 2018
+- 9 April 2018

-March's digest summary:
+March's digest summary

 On 27 March 2018, the UK High Court of Justice ordered Lloyds to pay more than GBP 2.3 million (USD 3.2 million, EUR 2.6 million) worth of shares to two former executives over claims that the bank unlawfully withheld their bonuses.